QuentinC26/holbertonschool-printf/README.md

 _printf("Greeting: %s\n", "Hello");

 I use %s to print a string, so %s will be your string.

+* Compilation

+You use the compilation command for print the result you wish to.

+You first enter the following command, which will compile the file : gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

+Then add -o as to print the desired result.

+Once this is done, simply type ./as to see if the code displays the result you want.

 ## A few tips